Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem

 \subsubsection{Early-fixing}

-A heuristic solution can be made by fixing the value assignments based on the most confident biases predicted by SatGNN, similar to what is proposed in the Neural Diving approach by Nair et al.~\cite{nair_neural_2020}.
-Compared to the warm-starting approach, instead of merely informing the solver, we modify the instance of the problem and fix the values of the variables that the model is most confident of before calling the solver.
-More precisely, early-fixing is equivalent (in principle) to adding to the problem constraints of the form which limits $N$ variables to the values predicted by the model.
-In practice, however, no constraints are added, but the assignment in the existing constraints and the objective replaces the variables.
-Thus, the resulting sub-problem will contain fewer binary variables and, thus, is expected to be faster to solve.
+Our second matheuristic is similar to the Neural Diving approach proposed by \citet{nair_neural_2020}.
+Instead of merely informing the solver of a partial candidate solution via warm-starting, we modify the instance of the problem and fix the values of the variables that the model is most confident of.

+More precisely, early-fixing is equivalent to adding constraints of the form to the mathematical program of instance $I$, limiting $N$ variables to the assignments predicted by the model.
+In practice, however, no constraints are added, but the variables are replaced by the assignment in the model formulation.
+This is equivalent to a diving heuristic with respect to the branch-and-bound tree of instance $I$.
+The resulting sub-problem will contain fewer binary variables and, thus, is expected to be faster to solve.

+We highlight, however, that while \citet{nair_neural_2020} sample multiple partial solutions from the model output and solve all of them, we sample only one, and with a fixed size.
+This design choice is based on the fixed time-budget available for the ONTS problem at hand (see Section~\ref{sec:onts}).
+With a single partial solution of fixed size, we have more control over the amount of binary variables in the program fed to the solver, which correlates to the solving time.
+In other words, we trade solution quality, which would be expected to be higher if more partial solutions were evaluated, for lower computational cost, since a single problem is solved.

 Note that every feasible solution to the early-fixed problem and the fixed variables is also feasible in the original instance.
 However, an optimal solution to the sub-problem might not be optimal for the original instance.
-Even worse, early-fixing the problem might render it infeasible if the model predicts a poor variable assignment.
+Even worse, early-fixing the problem might render it infeasible if the model's output result in an infeasible partial assignment.
 Therefore, this approach of early-fixing is a matheuristic, as it uses mathematical optimization to find heuristic solutions.